How do I get paid? What happens if I lose my ticket? Should I do the robot or the worm for my victory dance? And other

 - Can I buy lotto tickets in advance?

 Yes.
 We call this multiple draws.
-You can purchase Montana Cash, Powerball, Mega Millions, Hot Lotto, and Wild Card tickets in advance for up to 24 consecutive drawings.
+You can purchase Montana Cash, Powerball, Mega Millions, and Hot Lotto tickets in advance for up to 24 consecutive drawings.
 Tickets for Big Sky Bonus can be purchased for up to 7 drawings in advance.

-- Why has Montana joined other states in offering Powerball, Mega Millions, Lucky for Life, Hot Lotto, and Wild Card?
+- Why has Montana joined other states in offering Powerball, Mega Millions, Lucky for Life, and Hot Lotto?

 Jackpot sizes are based on sales, and with Montana's small population, there aren't enough sales to generate the large jackpots many Montana players say they want.
 So the Montana Lottery has joined with 40 other states, Washington, D.C., and the U.S. Virgin Islands in offering Powerball; with 41 other lotteries in offering Mega Millions; and with 11 other lotteries in offering Hot Lotto to be able to provide larger jackpots than the state could ever provide on its own.
 Montana Lottery has joined with 16 other states in offering Lucky for Life.

 - Can I buy Lottery tickets from the Montana Lottery through the mail?